dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 This document describes the capacity building plan for strengthening the/establishing a core DHIS2 team within the Ministry of Health.
 This includes the different roles defined within the core team, and a budgeted overview of capacity building activities for the specific staff members filling these roles.
 The activities and budget should be maintained in a separate spreadsheet, and it is recommended it is updated at least annually.

+In addition, this document has sample terms of reference (ToRs) for each of the positions identified in the [Core Positions](#core-positions) section of this document.

 With the results of the capacity building needs assessment available, you should be able to identify the types of training activities that each member of the core team needs to receive.
 This can be a mix of remote and in-person training events, on-the-job coaching, academy attendance, etc. The main goal is to address the gaps you have identified in a structured fashion, slowly removing priority gaps that exist within the core teams skill set.

 The core team capacity building plan is also meant to be budgeted.
 This means that the costs for each activity that has been identified is outlined clearly.
 Ideally, a funding source will also be identified; however if it is not the case where funding is available for these acticities, the plan can be used to advocate for long-term capacity building with interested stakeholders.